Posted By Eugene Bruno & Associates Posted in: Wrongful Death.

 Luckily, California’s wrongful death law entitles surviving family members to sue a person or business for causing the death of their loved one due to negligence, recklessness, wrongful act, intentional act, or omission to act.
 As you may know from countless headline-making wrongful death lawsuits in San Diego and elsewhere in California, these cases can be worth hundreds of thousands to millions of dollars in compensation, largely due to the deceased’s loss of income and other monetary losses associated with the death of the loved one.

 But what happens when the deceased never had a job or was unemployed at the time of death?
-This is the question we asked our San Diego wrongful death attorney from the Law Offices of Eugene G. Bruno, P.C.
+This is the question we asked our San Diego wrongful death attorney from the Eugene Bruno & Associates, P.C.

 While it is true that wrongful death lawsuits primarily award surviving family members large settlements and verdicts based on the monetary approximation of lost wages because of the death, it does not mean that just because the deceased never had a job or was unemployed he or she has no value whatsoever for wrongful death cases.